 Contents: Students are provided with the basic principles of scientific writing.
 This includes an introduction to literature research.
-Additionally student will get to know the formal guidelines for their final thesis at the Chair of Production Management like general style of citations, formal requirements concerning tables and figures and the structure/outline of the thesis.
+Additionally students will get to know the formal guidelines for their final thesis at the Chair of Production Management like general style of citations, formal requirements concerning tables and figures and the structure/outline of the thesis.
 Beyond that students will be introduced how to structure a thesis and how to generate an opportunity for scientific contribution.

 Learning outcomes: Students should be able to conduct literature research and to integrate previous work into a literature discussion.
-Beyond that students should learn to present research results in compliance with the standards of the chair of productions management.
+Beyond that students should learn to present research results in compliance with the standards of the Chair of Production Management.
+Prerequisites:

-Required: Registration for final thesis at the Chair of production management Recommended: Interest in scientific writing and research methods, Intent to write thesis at the chair of production management
+Required: Registration for final thesis at the Chair of Production Management Recommended: Interest in scientific writing and research methods, intent to write thesis at the Chair of Production Management

 Courses Hours per week ECTS

 Lecture 2 -

-ECTS in total - -
+ECTS in total

 Form of assessment

 Lecturer/Person in charge Prof. Dr. Raik Stolletz

 Duration of module 1 Semester

-Offering Fall semester and Spring semest ter
+Offering Fall semester and Spring semester

 Language English / German

 Program-specific educational goals LG 5

-Range of application Mannheim Master in Manageme Education, Diplom Bus.
-Adm. ent, M.Sc.
-Business
+Range of application Mannheim Master in Management, M.Sc.
+Business Education, Diplom Bus.
+Adm.